Connect with Us

 In his role as a foreign language instructor, he served as both an English as a Foreign Language (EFL) teacher and a subject-specific instructor.
 Other career accomplishments include working alongside a team of dedicated colleagues to implement program improvements for team communication and the greater adoption of digital learning tools, as well as authoring course learning materials.

-VACANCY, Faculty Secondments (multiple)
+TBD, Faculty Secondments (multiple)

 We are exploring future learning opportunities that will enable faculty to join the SCTL on secondment to fulfill specific roles that aim to enhance our professional development programming.